littlebizzy/slickstack/docs/installation.md

 Do not remove maintenance mode merely to expose a broken PHP, database, or WordPress installation to visitors.

 If access is lost, use the hosting provider console rather than repeatedly changing SSH files through an unverified session.

+## Decommissioning and replacement

+SlickStack does not provide an in-place uninstall workflow.
+Although it is relatively non-invasive outside its managed paths, it configures multiple operating-system services, users, permissions, firewall rules, cron jobs, packages, and application files that depend on one another.

+When SlickStack no longer fits the server's purpose, the recommended approach is to provision a clean replacement server for the desired stack rather than attempting to remove SlickStack component by component from the existing operating system.
+A fresh server is easier to understand, verify, secure, and maintain than a partially dismantled installation with uncertain remaining configuration.

+A safe replacement workflow is:

+1. create and verify current database and file backups
+2. record required DNS, certificates, credentials, cron jobs, email delivery, and external integrations
+3. provision the replacement server independently
+4. migrate the website and test WordPress, uploads, email, scheduled jobs, SSL, redirects, and dynamic functionality
+5. perform a final content and database synchronization during a controlled cutover window
+6. update DNS or proxy routing to the replacement server
+7. keep the old server available but isolated from new writes for a short rollback period
+8. verify production traffic, logs, backups, and external integrations on the replacement
+9. revoke or rotate credentials that were stored on the old server
+10. remove obsolete DNS records, snapshots, backups, and provider resources according to the required retention policy
+11. destroy the old server through the hosting provider after the rollback window ends

+Do not begin decommissioning by deleting `/var/www`, removing packages, changing SSH or firewall rules, or disabling services on the active server.
+Those actions can destroy migration data, remove access, interrupt production, or leave a confusing mixture of SlickStack and replacement configuration.

+Preserve the old server only as long as it remains necessary for rollback or evidence.
+An internet-accessible abandoned server still requires patching, access control, monitoring, and billing.

+See [Migrations](migrations.md), [Backups](backups.md), [Email](email.md), and [Security](security.md) before the final cutover and destruction of the old instance.

 ## Managed-file boundary